Jennifer Holliday: Broadway actress

 Holliday landed her first big role on Broadway in 1979 at age 18, the same day she auditioned for the Broadway production of Your Arms Too Short to Box with God.
-Her performance in that musical earned her a 1981 Drama Desk nomination.
+Her performance in that musical earned her a 1981 Drama Desk Award nomination.
 Her next role, which she began to act at age 21, was the role for which she became best known: the role of Effie Melody White in the Broadway musical Dreamgirls.
 Holliday originated the role of Effie and remained with the show for nearly four years after its December 20, 1981 opening.
-Her performance was widely acclaimed, particularly in her iconic rendition of the musical number that ends Act I, "And I Am Telling You I'm Not Going."
+Her performance was widely acclaimed, particularly in her iconic rendition of the musical number that ends Act I, "And I Am Telling You I'm Not Going".

-Among the acclaim was Holliday's sweep of awards in 1982, including the Tony Award for Best Leading Actress in a Musical, a Grammy Award for her recorded version of the song, and Drama Desk and Theater World awards for her acting performance.
+Among the acclaim was Holliday's sweep of awards in 1982, including the Tony Award for Best Leading Actress in a Musical, a Grammy Award for her recorded version of the song, and Drama Desk Award and Theatre World Award for her acting performance.
 Holliday also performed in the touring company of Sing, Mahalia, Sing in 1985.
-In 1998, Holliday was featured on the album, My Favorite Broadway Ladies as one of "The Queens of Broadway."
+In 1998, Holliday was featured on the album, My Favorite Broadway Ladies as one of "The Queens of Broadway".